 Researchers hope that the selective binding of OV101 to the extra-synaptic GABA receptors will restore tonic inhibition.
 In preclinical studies, OV101 improved symptoms in animal models of both Angelman and fragile X syndromes.

 Ovid successfully completed a Phase 1 clinical trial (NCT03109756) that enrolled seven boys and five girls, ages 13 to 17, with either Angelman or fragile X syndrome.
 This open-label, single-arm, single-dose study evaluated the safety, tolerability, and pharmacokinetics (movement in the body) of OV101.

-The results showed that the pharmacokinetic profile of OV101 in adolescents with Angelman and fragile X syndrome was similar to that observed in young adults.
-They also demonstrated that the treatment was generally safe and patients tolerated it well.
+The results showed that the pharmacokinetic profile of OV101 in adolescents with Angelman and fragile X syndrome was similar to that in young adults.
+The treatment was found to be generally safe, with patients tolerating it well.

-Those encouraging results led to the inclusion of adolescents in the Phase 2 STARS trial (NCT02996305).
-This randomized, double-blind, placebo-controlled trial enrolled 78 participants, ages 13 to 49 years, with a confirmed diagnosis of Angelman syndrome.
-Results showed that OV101 improved sleep, motor function, and communication abilities, while reducing anxiety.
+Those encouraging results led to the inclusion of patients in the Phase 2 STARS trial (NCT02996305).
+This randomized, double-blind, placebo-controlled trial enrolled 78 participants, ages 13 to 49, with a diagnosis of Angelman syndrome.
+Results showed that OV101 improved sleep, motor function, and communication abilities while reducing anxiety.
 The results also indicated that OV101 is generally safe.
-Most adverse events (side effects) were mild, and there were no differences between treatment groups.
+Most side effects were mild, and there were no differences between treatment groups.

 Ovid received two U.S. patents (expiring in 2035) for methods of treating Angelman syndrome using OV101.